Country selection

 Per DecreeNo2017-0245, national sponsors are required to have a written undertaking of acceptance and collaboration of the team leader of each institution where the research activities take place.

 The DPM-ClinTrialDocs also states that before the trial begins, the sponsor(s) should sign the protocol and a statement of commitment to comply with ethical principles.
-Per MLI-1, prior to initiating the trial, the sponsor should also sign the statement of commitment in the application form for clinical trial authorization (see MLI-1) certifying the accuracy of the information provided in the application; that the trial will be comply with the protocol, Malian regulations, and good clinical practice (GCP) principles; and that unexpected serious adverse effects will be declared along with submitting safety reports and a final clinical trial report to the DPM.
+Per MLI-1, prior to initiating the trial, the sponsor should also sign the statement of commitment in the application form for clinical trial authorization (see MLI-1) certifying the accuracy of the information provided in the application; that the trial will comply with the protocol, Malian regulations, and good clinical practice (GCP) principles; and that unexpected serious adverse effects will be declared along with submitting safety reports and a final clinical trial report to the DPM.

 Clinical Trial Registration